Chronic recurrent multifocal osteomyelitis (CRMO). Chronic Non-bacterial Osteomyelitis (CNO)

 - Later, seals (sclerosis) are seen as signs of a repair process in the same areas

-- MRI, preferably "whole body MRI", is done by follow-up checks to reduce X-ray load and for a good overview (reference: Khanna G, 2009)
+- MRI, preferably "whole body MRI", is done at follow-up check-ups to reduce X-ray load and for a good overview (reference: Khanna G, 2009)

 - Most often, changes in the joints are detected (metaphyses og epiphyses) of the long bones in the legs (see illustration at the top of the page), arms, collarbones, shoulders and vertebrae